Forestry and Agrifoods

 Province to provide capital dollars.

 The majority of these roads are located in timber stands which are being accessed by small to intermediately sized, independent sawmill owner operators who are located in many rural areas throughout the Province.
 As a result of the program, sawmilling in these rural areas remains viable and form an important part of their economies.

-Through the Forestry Act and road construction guidelines, the Agency has the ability to better control resource road construction in the Province.
-All roads constructed for forestry purposes must be built to the standards established by the Agency.
+Through the Forestry Act and road construction guidelines, the Department has the ability to better control resource road construction in the Province.
+All roads constructed for forestry purposes must be built to the standards established by the Department.
 Some roads which are deemed no longer necessary are deactivated in such a fashion that the area previously occupied is returned to a productive state.

-The Agency can also close roads during times of poor operating conditions, especially:
+The Department can also close roads during times of poor operating conditions, especially:

-Parties interested in additional information pertaining to the construction of resource roads in Newfoundland are encouraged to contact the Forest Engineering & Industry Services Division of the Agency.
+Parties interested in additional information pertaining to the construction of resource roads in Newfoundland are encouraged to contact the Forest Engineering & Industry Services division of the Forestry and Wildife branch.